 Role of Town Councils in Planning

-District Councils produce Local Plans.
-These set out the District planning policy and proposals for the area.
+District Councils produce Local Plans which set out the District planning policy and proposals for the area.
 They identify where development can and cannot take place, the natural and the built environment and the management of traffic.
-The Local Plan covers a 10 year period but is kept under fairly constant review.
-The District Council also prepares Design Briefs.
-These are aimed at developers and give details of the type and density of building that is acceptable, the material to be used, green spaces etc.
+The Local Plan covers a 10 year period but is kept under constant review.
+The District Council also prepares Design Briefs which are aimed at developers and give details of the type and density of building that is acceptable, the material to be used, green spaces etc.

-Although there are a number of exceptions, anyone wishing to develop must apply to the District Council for planning permission.
-The District will forward one copy of the application and the plans to the Town Council.
-People living in the vicinity of the proposed development will be told that they can inspect the plans at the Town Council Offices.
-The District Council Planning officers will consider all the comments received and reflect these in the report made to the District Council Planning Committee.
+Although there are a number of exceptions, anyone wishing to develop must apply to South Kesteven District Council for planning permission.
+The application will be available to view on the SKDC website and the public will be able to comment on a particular application.
+The District Council Planning Officers will consider all comments received and reflect these in their final decision or if undecided, the application will go to the SKDC Planning Committee.

 The Town Council is a statutory consultee on planning applications and is normally given 21 days to comment.
 Plans for consideration will be listed on the Council agenda and comments returned to the District within the deadline.

-In commenting on Planning applications, it is important that the Council considers planning issues.
+In commenting on Planning applications, it is important that the Town Council considers issues such as:-

-- Consistency with the developement plan for the the areas
+- Consistency with the development plan for the the areas

 - Traffic and highway safety issues

 - Overlooking, loss of privacy and loss of light